Arjun-Vijay/Arjun-Vijay.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Kneeling.jpeg
   image_circular: false # crops the image to make it circular

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m Arjun, a Software Engineer based out of Atlanta, GA.
+Hi, I’m Arjun -- a Software Engineer based out of Atlanta, GA.

-I received my Bachelor of Science in Computer Science from the George Washington University in 2021 and currently work as a Software Engineer at the SAIC Innovation Factory.
+I received my B.S in Computer Science from the George Washington University in 2021 and currently work on a Solutions Delivery Team at the SAIC Innovation Factory.
+In my free time, I love playing tennis, guitar, and chess.

-In my free time I love playing tennis, going on runs, and playing guitar.
-If you’d like to get in touch, please feel free to send me an email or reach out via social media.
+If you’d like to get in touch, please feel free to send me an email or reach out via LinkedIn.